tilde-nlp/amunmt/README.md

     cmake ..
     make -j

-If you want to compile only CPU version on a machine with CUDA, add `-DNOCUDA=ON`  flag:
+If you want to compile only CPU version on a machine with CUDA, add `-DCUDA:BOOL=OFF`  flag:

-    cmake -DNOCUDA=ON ..
+    cmake -DCUDA:bool=OFF ..

 ## Vocabulary files
 Vocabulary files (and all other config files) in AmuNMT are by default YAML files.
 AmuNMT also reads gzipped yml.gz files.